Amazon CloudWatch

 }

-Using record_accessor, we can build a template based on this object.
+Using record_accessor, you can build a template based on this object.

-If the kubernetes structure is not found in the log record, then the log_group_name and log_stream_prefix will be used instead, and Fluent Bit will log an error like:
+If the Kubernetes structure isn't found in the log record, then the log_group_name and log_stream_prefix are used, and Fluent Bit will log an error like:

 [2022/06/30 06:09:29] [ warn] [record accessor] translation failed, root key=kubernetes